-Your doctor will want to look at your condition and if you are taking any medication, you may be asked to stop taking it, as this may hinder the results of the test.
+Your doctor will want to look at your condition, and if you are taking any medication, you may be asked to stop taking it, as this may hinder the test results.

 Do not stop any medication without the consent of your doctor.

 Other points to remember are: